oneforawe/react-ts/README.md

 This repository is a template for [React](https://react.dev) app projects written in [TypeScript](https://www.typescriptlang.org).

+The purpose of this repo is:

+* to function as a template to easily start new projects without re-writing common "boilerplate" code and configurations,
+* to act as a reference to recall how to write certain patterns of code, and
-The purpose of this repo is to demonstrate a particular approach and organization of code for any such React TypeScript project, using a generic folder structure, typescript and css/scss [code linting](./docs/Development.md) (geared for usage with [VSCode](https://code.visualstudio.com/)), and optional features such as redux state management, helper hooks for cyclic state refreshing, services with external API calls, and so on.
+* to demonstrate this particular approach and organization of code for any such React TypeScript project, using a generic folder structure, typescript and css/scss [code linting](./docs/Development.md) (geared for usage with [VSCode](https://code.visualstudio.com/)), and optional features such as redux state management, helper hooks for cyclic state refreshing, services with external API calls, and so on.

 See the [development notes](./docs/Development.md) for tips on setting up the repo properly with VSCode and usage of `eslint`.
 See notes on the creation of